OSCELOT/MyMessages/README.md

 Bruce Tenison gave written permission to update - Thank You Bruce!

-This WAR file is for Blackboard Learn Q4 2016 CU6 (Original Experience only).
+This WAR file is for Blackboard Learn Q4 2016 CU6 (Original Experience only with Self Hosted).

 If you are currently using Oscelot Messages then you will need to uninstall Oscelot Messages in order to successfully install My Messages.